Rabbit Road Press / Online

 Free, booking required

-Alongside the Associates iniva embarks on its own research sparked from the writing of two previous curators of iniva Melanie Keen and Eddie Chambers.
+Alongside the Archipelagos in Reverse Research Associates, iniva embarks on its own research sparked from the writing of two previous curators of iniva Melanie Keen and Eddie Chambers.

 In Recordings published by iniva and Chelsea College of Art and Design in 1996 the word ‘black’ – with a lower case b – was used to describe people of African, Afro-Caribbean, South East Asian and Asian descent while acknowledging it as a contentious issue.